cas-bioinf/rboAnalyzer/readme.md

   (those in the BLAST output) and build the blastdb from them.
   This command will download all needed genomes and create BLAST database for you.
     ```shell
-    # The `YOUR_EMAIL_ADDRESS` is needed so the NCBI would contact you in case of missuse of their resources.
+    # The `YOUR_EMAIL_ADDRESS` is needed so the NCBI would contact you in case of misuse of their resources.

     genomes_from_blast -e YOUR_EMAIL_ADDRESS -in BLAST_OUT_FILE -o BLAST_DATABASE_OUTFILE_NAME
     ```